DAILtech/Evaluation-benchmark-MME/README.md

 ```
 git clone https://github.com/DAILtech/Evaluation-benchmark-MME/
 ```
 This repository contains everything needed for running the MME Benchmark in one go.

+Put the files out of the `Evaluation-benchmark-MME` folder, then make a folder named `answers` in `eval/MME`, like `eval/MME/answers`

 ### Step 3: Run evaluation command
 (your should in `LLaVA` folder)